 The signs of loose or faulty connections will vary.
 The most common signs include:

-- Hot Hardware.
+- Hot hardware.
 Noticeable heat around switches, breakers or outlets is the sign of an inefficient connection.
 It’s important to call a pro to take a look.
-Warm hardware is the sign of potential combustion.
+Warm hardware is a sign of potential combustion.